 This introduction is perfect for those who have never experienced Liberating Structures, while also being a useful practice and refresher session for those who have.

-The course will run from 10am to 4:30pm (hot buffet lunch 1pm to 1:45pm).
-Please be careful to arrive by 9:45am for registration and refreshments.
+The course will run from 10am to 4:30pm (hot buffet 1pm to 1:45pm).
+Please be careful to arrive by 9.45am for registration and refreshments.
 The course will start precisely on time and it may not be possible to go back over material missed by late arrivals.
-If you arrive over 30 minutes late you may not be able to attend the day.
+If you arrive over 30 minutes late you may be asked to leave and attend another day.

 Please ensure you read our Terms and Conditions before booking for our payment terms and cancellation policy.